oicr-gsi/robust-paper/response-to-reviewers.md

 > For services, I am not sure why authentication is mentioned, even in
 > passing.
 It doesn't really pertain to robustness per se.

-This reference has been removed.
+With the other changes, this section has been removed.

 > Reviewer 3